haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 ## Description
 This course will provide students with an overview of auditory implant systems, clinical practice, and research.
-Topics include a history of cochlear implants (CI), current devices, signal processing strategies for CIs, candidacy evaluation, medical and surgical considerations, device programming and tuning, outcome assessment, and recent technological advances.
-In line with the broad interdisciplinary nature of the topic, the course will also feature video/Zoom guest lectures on CI surgery, lectures by representatives from device manufacturers, CI audiologists, and a sophisticated CI user/patient.
+Topics include history of cochlear implants (CI), current devices, signal processing strategies for CIs, candidacy evaluation, medical and surgical considerations, device programming and tuning, outcome assessment, and recent technological advances.
+In line with the broad interdisciplinary nature of the topic, the course will also feature video guest lectures on CI surgery, lectures by representatives from device manufacturing companies, CI audiologists, and a sophisticated CI user/patient.
 Middle-ear implants, brainstem implants, bone-conduction devices, and midbrain implants will also be discussed.